FAQs

 Planning to travel?
 Participants are required to attend virtual sessions from the province listed as their primary residence at the time of registration.
 This is because the group facilitator must be licensed to practice in the province where the participant is physically located during sessions.

-• Complimentary session is 20 min long to get to know your therapist and see if we are a good fit.
+• Complimentary session is 15 min long to get to know your therapist and see if we are a good fit.
 Individual Therapy sessions are typically 50 minutes long.
-In some cases, your first session with the therapist will be a little longer.

 Therapy can be either short-term or long-term, depending on the client’s needs and goals.
 This is something you can discuss with your therapist, and together you can regularly review and adjust the timeline and progress as needed.